 Half-Micron Aluminum is a soft polish (around a 5).
 It works best on extremely soft glass (such as pre 1850 glass and amber).
 It will also give a better shine on the glass.
 It cannot effectively remove frost from cutting on medium to hard glass

-The cutting oxides remove etching and scratching and include brown-fused aluminum and silicon carbide.
+The cutting oxides remove etching and scratching.
 The cutting oxides are available in various grit sizes depending on the severity of the etching and/or scratching and the properties of the piece itself.
 The cutting oxides can remove etching and/or scratching in about 3 days or the entire embossing within 12 hours depending on the grit used.
 The cutting oxides are better left unused until you become familiar with your machine and the removing capabilities of the polishing compounds.
 At this point you will have a better sense of what types of sickness will require cutting oxides.

-1500 Grit Silicon Carbide is an extremely fine grit oxide.
-It is a very mild cutting oxide that is used to remove the frost left by the 1200 grit silicon carbide (especially on hard glass).
+1500 Grit White Aluminum is an extremely fine grit oxide.
+It is a very mild cutting oxide that is used to remove the frost left by the 1200 grit brown-fused aluminum (especially on hard glass).
 Unlike the "polishing" oxides (like aluminum), this oxide starts out as a cutter, but, breaks down in the first 24 hours into a polish.
 Most of the time it will be your last step in the polishing process.
 If the glass is too soft, you may have to follow it with polish.
 Its other advantage is that a mildly etched piece used to have to be cut with 1200 and then polished, now it can be cleaned in one step with the 1500.

-1000 Grit Brown-Fused Aluminum (and 1000 grit silicon carbide) is an moderate cutter.
+1000 Grit Brown-Fused Aluminum is an moderate cutter.
 Sometimes the leap between 600 grit and 1200 grit is a little too much for the 1200 to handle.
 The 1000 grit acts as good intermediate step.
-It is also a good candidate when 600 grit is a little too aggressive for the item that you are wanting to clean, but, the 1200 canít quite cut it out.
+It is also a good candidate when 600 grit is a little too aggressive for the item that you are wanting to clean, but, the 1200 can't quite cut it out.
 It should be used with moderation with embossing, as it will round off the edges of the lettering.

-600 Grit Brown-Fused Aluminum (and 600 grit silicon carbide) is not to be used around embossing (it will remove embossing from a bottle in as little as 24 hours).
+600 Grit Brown-Fused Aluminum is not to be used around embossing (it will remove embossing from a bottle in as little as 24 hours).
 It is an extremely fast cutter that is used when the inside of a bottle (or outside of an unembossed bottle) is heavily etched.
-600 will leave a heavy frost which will require a second turning with 1200 followed by a third turning using polish.
+600 will leave a heavy frost which will require a second turning with 1200 followed by a third turning using polish

 Loading and unloading instructions are available which include the recommended amounts of oxides to use for different item sizes.
 An example is 3 teaspoons for a pint fruit jar in a 5" canister.
 I recommend you start with a pound of oxide for every canister you will turn at the same time.
 Each pound should clean 30 to 35 tumblings.
 As you clean your items you will find which oxide works best for you and the objects you are cleaning.